tarantool/doc/doc/contributing/docs/style.rst

 *   To separate extra information.
 *   To mark a break in a sentence.
-*   To mark ranges like 4--16 GB.
+*   To mark ranges like 4--16 GB (don't surround the dash with spaces in this case).

 When indicating a range like ``code element 1``\--``code element 2``, escape the series of hyphens using `character-level inline markup <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#character-level-inline-markup-1>`_.